Nimmu–Padum–Darcha road: History

 Nevertheless, Lahaulis fought for the defence of Ladakh and Zanskar during the Indo-Pakistani War of 1947–1948.
-Major Prithi Chand trekked over the Zoji La pass in winter to arrive in Leh before the raiders from Gilgit could.
+Major Prithi Chand of Indian Army trekked over the Zoji La pass in winter to arrive in Leh before the Pakistan-backed raiders from Gilgit could.

 In 1979, when Ladakh was divided into two districts by the state of Jammu and Kashmir, the predominantly Buddhist region of Zanskar was attached to the Muslim-majority Kargil district.
 Work on the stretch of the road between Nimmu and Padum, called the Chadar Road, was begun by the Jammu and Kashmir Public Works Department in the 1970s.

 But it was reportedly cancelled by a member of the Legislative Assembly from Srinagar to prevent linking of Zanskar with Leh.
-Due to linguistic and religious similarities between Zanskar and Leh, the politicians of Kargil had apprehensions that it might eventually come under Leh's jurisdiction.
-So, instead of the Chadar Road, a road between Kargil and Padum was constructed.
+Due to linguistic and religious similarities between Tibeta Buddhist-majority Zanskar and Leh, the Muslim politicians of Kargil had apprehensions that Zanskar might eventually come under Leh district's jurisdiction.
+So, instead of the Chadar Road, a road between Kargil and Padum was constructed, keeping Padum and Zanskar valley cut off from the road access to Leh city and Lahaul and Spiti valleys.

-Following the Kargil War in 1999, the unfinished Chadar Road project was handed over to the Border Roads Organisation (BRO).

-Trekkers on the Chadar trek (the frozen Zanskar River during winters) perceived the planned road as spoiling the wild and pristine environment.
-The central government questioned the state of Jammu and Kashmir in 2007 about the need for the road.
-The councillor of the Lingshed constituency replied that it was a "right" and a necessity for the development of the remote and backward villages of the region.
+Following the Kargil War in 1999, the unfinished Nimmu–Padum "Chadar Road" project was handed over to the Border Roads Organisation (BRO) for completion.
+The construction of a road along the Chadar trek (the frozen Zanskar River during winters) faced opposition from stakeholders, such as trekkers who believed it would destroy the area's wild, pristine environment.
+Furthermore, in 2007, the central government questioned the Jammu and Kashmir state government regarding the necessity of this project.
+Despite this, the Buddhist councillor of the Lingshed constituency defended the construction of road, arguing that its construction was a vital "right" for developing the region's remote and underdeveloped villages.

-In May 2023, the Border Roads Organisation reported that only a 15-kilometre stretch of the road remained incomplete.
+Between May 2014 and June 2017, a 38 km long rudimentary road on the Padum-Darcha section was first constructed from Ramjak in Lahaul to Kargyakh in Zanskar via the Shingo La.
+It was built by Tsultrim Chonjor (also called "Meme Chonjor"), a Buddhist retired government employee from Zanskar who funded the project himself with the help from local villagers.After failing to convince the government to construct the road, he decided to build it himself; he was subsequently awarded the Padma Shri in 2021 for his efforts.

 On 20 June 2024, the Himachal Road Transport Corporation (HRTC) conducted a trial run of a bus service from Keylong in Lahaul to Padum.
 This is the first time that a public bus has traversed this route.
 The 37-seat bus took 9 hours for the journey.
-Commercial service is expected to start after further formalities.
+Commercial service during the summer months only, June to October, is expected to start after further formalities.